ROCm/OpenFOAM_HMM/README.md

 OpenCFD Ltd grants use of its OpenFOAM trademark by Third Parties on a licence basis.
 ESI Group and OpenFOAM Foundation Ltd are currently permitted to use the Name and agreed Domain Name.
-For information on trademark use, please refer to the [trademark policy guidelines](http://www.openfoam.com/legal/trademark-policy.php).
+For information on trademark use, please refer to the
+[trademark policy guidelines][link trademark].

-Please [contact OpenCFD](http://www.openfoam.com/contact) if you have any questions on the use of the OpenFOAM trademark.
+Please [contact OpenCFD](http://www.openfoam.com/contact) if you have any questions about the use of the OpenFOAM trademark.

 Violations of the Trademark are monitored, and will be duly prosecuted.